 The primary reason why finding frames is so hard is because frame sizes and paper sizes are often not compatible.
 For A4 size (21 x 29.7cm) the closest size is sometimes 21 x 30cm frame.
 This size is good for A4 because it is only 3mm taller and the frame overlaps by at least 5-6mm.
 For A3 size (29.7 x 42cm) the closest sizes is often a 30 x 40 cm frame.
 This is problematic because the paper is 3mm narrower and 20mm taller than the frame.
 While the frame will overlap the 3mm deficit easily, you will be required to cut down the size of the print in order to fit it in.
 If the artwork is suitable (meaning you have 10mm of empty space on the top and bottom to cut away) this can be done easily and no one would ever know.
 If not, and you have to cut into the print and you cannot find a suitable A3 size frame such as the frames at www.bgastore.ie, visiting your local framer is often the best option.
 This is also the best option if you would like your prints mounted behind the glass to keep condensation from damaging the print or want advice on which frame would fit best with the artwork and your home decor.

 By far the easiest way to display your prints is with a magnetic wooden frame.
 In a few hassle free steps you can make your print look at home on any wall.
-With the help of local craftsman, Martin Clinton who runs Carraig Na Ron in Fanad Head, I have developed my own hanging magnetic frames and can offer you them in four colours; grey, purple, green, natural so that they complement my work.
+With the help of local craftsman, Martin Clinton who runs Carraig Na Ron in Fanad Head, I have developed my own hanging magnetic frames and can offer you them in four colours; grey, purple, green and navy so that they complement my work.

 The slats of timber clamp your print in place at the top and bottom without damage.
 The frames come with chord already attached, so all you need is a hammer and a nail, and of course a place to put them.
 This solution is perfect for A3 size prints that don’t need to be protected behind glass.